-We can provide Electric Vehicle Charging solutions for the home or businesses.
-The Government will help support this growth through OLEV Grant Schemes for both domestic and workplace charge-points.
+We can provide electric vehicle charging solutions for homes or businesses.
+The government supports this growth through OLEV grant incentive schemes for both domestic and workplace charge-points.

 0333 123 5464

 EV Grants for Homes and Businesses

 SaveMoneyCutCarbon® has been approved by OLEV (under the company name Intelligent Resource Management Ltd).

 Recent changes to OLEV grants give more support to businesses, organisations and homes to install approved electric vehicle charging points.

 The government is keen to promote the adoption of EV charging as part of its wider strategy to reduce emissions up to 2050.
 EV grants are distributed by the Office for Low Emission Vehicles (OLEV).